How to Crate Train a Puppy and What Are Its Benefits?

 If your puppy is reluctant to enter the crate, it may be because they have developed a negative association with it.
 To reverse this, you can make the crate more appealing by placing high-value treats inside or using a favourite toy to lure them in.
 Never force your puppy into the crate, as this can reinforce negative feelings about it.

-Patience is key here.
-Continue to encourage your puppy to explore the crate at their own pace, and reward them generously for any positive interaction with it.
+Patience is key.
+Continue to encourage your puppy to explore the crate at their own pace and reward them generously for any positive interaction with it.

 What to Put in Puppy Crate at Night

-Knowing what to put in puppy crate at night can make a significant difference in how comfortable your puppy feels.
-A soft blanket or bed provides a cozy spot for them to sleep.
+Knowing what to put in a crate at night can make a significant difference in how comfortable your puppy feels.
+A soft blanket or bed provides a cosy spot for them to sleep.
 Some puppies find comfort in having a piece of clothing with your scent inside the crate.

 Additionally, having a chew toy or a puppy-safe toy inside the crate can help keep them occupied and reduce any anxiety they may feel at night.